-Celebrating their eighteenth year, there is always excitement when Ballet Black take to the stage.
-Contrasting dramatic and inventive storytelling in a lively showcase of modern ballet, Ballet Black return to Cambridge for two nights only.
+Celebrating their eighteenth year, there’s always excitement when Ballet Black take to the stage.
+Their popular programme contrasts dramatic and inventive storytelling in a lively showcase of modern ballets.

 Tuesday - Wednesday, 7.45PM: £20/£25/£30*

 *All ticket prices include a £3 per-ticket booking fee.